-The Norwegian Central Securities Depository will show Pareto as the nominee and owner of the shares held on such nominee account and Pareto is empowered to dispose over holdings in the account with binding effect for the Client, subject to the terms of the nominee agreement between Pareto and the Client.
+The Norwegian Central Securities Depository will display Pareto as the nominee and owner of the shares held on such nominee account, and Pareto is authorised to dispose of holdings in the account with binding effect for the Client, subject to the terms of the nominee agreement between Pareto and the Client.

-The nominee services of Pareto is at all times subject to the applicable laws and regulations for nominee services.
+The nominee services of Pareto are at all times subject to the applicable laws and regulations for nominee services.